rrrreddy/news_fetcher/README.md

 # news_fetcher
 # News Fetcher

-News Fetcher is a Python package that fetches news articles from various sources using the NewsAPI.
+News Fetcher is a Python package that fetches news articles from various sources using the NewsAPI(https://newsapi.org/).
 The package can be used to fetch news based on keywords, sources, domains, and other parameters.
 It also includes a Flask-based web interface to display the fetched news articles.

 ## Project Structure
 ```plaintext